nextflow-io/nextflow/docs/module.md

 Module includes are subject to the following rules:

 - Relative paths must begin with the `./` prefix.
-- Include statements are not allowed from within a worklfow.
+- Include statements are not allowed from within a workflow.
 They must occur at the script level.

 (module-directory)=